emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

 When objects of different types have different properties (different sizes, lifetimes, references, layouts) it makes sense to segregate them into pools of appropriate classes.
+The garbage collector in the MPS is designed to work efficiently with many pools: it traces references between objects in different pools, and it coordinates the scanning of the :term:`registers` and :term:`control stacks` (see :ref:`topic-root-thread`).

 For example, the toy Scheme interpreter has a mixture of object types, some of which contain references to other objects (for example, pairs)